FailAcademy/learning/wdp-vancouver/_lessons/week-03/01-ajax-apis.md

 The Instagram API requires that we register a "Client" and get a **client_id** to access many of it's API endpoints.

-(Some API requests require actual authentication with an **access_token**, but we won't be needing those for Project 2.)
+(Some API requests require actual user-specific authentication with an **access_token**, but we won't be needing those for Project 2.)

 Let's create a Client for our Instagram project right now...